Thanks To This Photo, We Know How

 Advertisement

-Though the queen and her consort have remained married for so long, unconfirmed rumors of his past dalliances still persist.
+Though the queen and her consort have remained married for so long, unconfirmed rumours of his past dalliances still persist.

 "He's never been one for chasing actresses.
 His interest is quite different.
 The women he goes for are always younger than him, usually beautiful and highly aristocratic," biographer Sarah Bradford told The Telegraph back in 2004.